-In my conversation with the active wholesaler, fix-and-flipper, and buy-and-hold investor from York, Pennsylvania Mikk Sachar, he explained his process behind how he obtains the majority of his deals and provided his favorite deal source – delinquent tax lists.
+In my conversation with the active wholesaler, fix-and-flipper, and buy-and-hold investor from York, Pennsylvania, Mikk Sachar, he explained his process behind how to find tax-delinquent properties and provided his favorite deal source – delinquent tax lists.

 In his market, Mikk has found that it is extremely challenging to find quality deals through the standard realtor channel.
 Therefore, he doesn’t find any of his deals through that channel, including the MLS and REO properties.
 Instead, Mikk finds the majority of his deals through direct mailing.
 Here, I outline his strategy of buying homes with delinquent taxes.

-His Best Real Estate Investing Advice Ever is to select 1 to 3 different sources that you want to work with and mail to them consistently.
-Mikk has mailed to a wide-range of sources, including pre-foreclosures, short sales, foreclosure notices from the courthouse, probate, and non-owner occupied list.
+His Best Real Estate Investing Advice Ever is to select 1 to 3 different sources that you want to work with and mail them consistently.
+Mikk has mailed a wide-range of sources, including pre-foreclosures, short sales, foreclosure notices from the courthouse, probate, and non-owner occupied list.
 However, his favorite source, where he has found the most success, is delinquent tax lists.

 Mikk loves mailing to delinquent tax lists.
 The county that he invests in has a tax sale twice a year – one in the fall and one in the summer.
-Any owner that is behind on their taxes at least 2 years are on the tax sale list.
+Any owner that is behind on their taxes at least 2 years is on the tax sale list.
 That list, for York County, is actually readily and freely available online!

 Mailing to Delinquent Tax Lists

-Yellow Letter – “Hello (owner’s name).
+#1 Yellow Letter – “Hello (owner’s name).
 My name is Mikk.
 My wife and I would love to buy a property in your area.
 Please call me: (123)-456-7890.”

 #2 Post Card – “Hey Joe.
 My name is Mikk.
 I am looking to buy a property in your zip code 12345.
 I see that you own the property at 123 Main St. Please give me a call.
 I am willing to pay you cash.
 I am looking to buy a house in the next 30 days and only have a limited amount of funds.
 Please call me as soon as possible before I commit my funds to another property: (123)-456-7890”

 Talking to Owners on Delinquent Tax Lists

 For example, if the seller feels that their home would be worth $100,000 in perfect condition, but are hoping to get $98,000, then they are likely unmotivated.
 However, if they feel that the property would be worth $100,000 in perfect condition, and they are willing to take $50,000, then the next words out of Mikk’s mouth are, “When can I come see the property?”
-Mikk finds that the larger the difference between what the owner feels the house costs when it’s fixed up and what they are willing to take, the more motivated the owner is.
+Mikk finds that, the larger the difference between what the owner feels the house costs when it’s fixed up and what they are willing to take, the more motivated the owner is.

 Consistency is Key

 Mikk finds that most people that perform poorly with direct mail will conduct one mailing blast and then give up.
 On the other hand, if people continue down the road, mailing month after month, they will build rapport and relationships with homeowners purely through postcards.
-And their response rate will be really good.
+And their response rate will be much better.
 Therefore, if you are going to start a direct mailing campaign, Mikk recommends that you commit to sending out 5 to 7 mailers to each address over a one year period.